-Baker's interest in the science-law interface grows from her position as Visiting Scholar to the U.S. Extended Continental Shelf Task Force, at the U.S. Department of State in 2013.
+Baker's hands-on experience connecting law, science, and policy includes directing the North Pacific Research Board (2016-2020), an Alaska-based marine science funding organization focused on fisheries management and ecosystem research; and serving as Visiting Scholar to the U.S. Extended Continental Shelf Task Force at the U.S. Department of State (2012-2013).
 There, she coordinated the work of oceanographers, geologists, geographers and lawyers to produce key documents in support of U.S. sovereign rights to the extended continental shelf beyond 200 nautical miles from U.S. baselines.
-She also works to improve scientists' access for marine research in other jurisdictions, and to strengthen mechanisms for ensuring that decision makers have access to the best science possible. _______________________________________ Baker's appointed memberships to scientific advisory boards include: The Polar Research Board of the National Academy of Sciences; The Study of Environmental Arctic Change (SEARCH) Science Steering Committee; and The Arctic Centre, U Lapland, Rovaniemi, Finland, Scientific Advisory Board.
+She also works to improve scientists' access for marine research in other jurisdictions, and to strengthen mechanisms for ensuring that decision makers have access to the best science possible. _____________________________________ Baker's appointed memberships to scientific advisory boards include: The Study of Environmental Arctic Change (SEARCH) Science Steering Committee; The Polar Research Board of the National Academy of Sciences (2014-2020) and The Arctic Centre, U Lapland, Rovaniemi, Finland, Scientific Advisory Board (emerita).

 Not admitted to the practice of law in Alaska.